Ezequiel Tovar Preview, Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.65 team ERA that ranks 22nd among all league pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.64).

+- Diamondbacks pitchers combine to allow 172 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Pfaadt (1-7) takes the mound for the Diamondbacks in his 15th start of the season.
-He's put together a 6.21 ERA in 71 2/3 innings pitched, with 64 strikeouts.
+- Davies makes the start for the Diamondbacks, his 15th of the season.
+He is 2-5 with a 6.45 ERA and 57 strikeouts in 68 1/3 innings pitched.

-- In his most recent time out on Thursday, the right-hander tossed four innings against the Los Angeles Dodgers, giving up five earned runs while surrendering eight hits.
+- His last appearance came on Saturday against the Baltimore Orioles, when the righty went six innings, surrendering one earned run while giving up four hits.

-- In 14 games this season, the 24-year-old has a 6.21 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .280 to opposing hitters.
+- The 30-year-old has amassed a 6.45 ERA and 7.5 strikeouts per nine innings in 14 games this season, while giving up a batting average of .281 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.